MicrosoftDocs/PlayReady/Docs/Overview/server-sdk.md

    *  Documentation and specifications for related technologies.

-   *  Whitepapers for server builders.
+   *  Whitepapers for Server builders.

    *  Content packaging tools.